zktuong/dandelion/README.md

 ## Installation instructions

-I would reccomend instaling this in order:
+I would reccomend installing this in order:
 ```bash
 # in bash/zsh terminal
 # create a conda environment with specific modules